 As recently as ten years ago, it was challenging for a non-Japanese speaker to navigate the country, even in larger cities such Tokyo and Kyoto.
-Reading street signs and finding specific addresses (many buildings are unnumbered or out of numerical order) was typically a tricky endeavor, although arguably part of the adventure of travelling outside of one’s comfort zone.
+Reading street signs and finding specific addresses (many buildings are unnumbered or out of numerical order) was typically a tricky endeavor, although arguably part of the adventure of traveling outside of one’s comfort zone.

 For those that don’t relish that experience, there is good news: the comfort zone for foreigners in Japan is now, well, more comfortable.